 Learn how to exclude sensitive data from session recordings

 The goal of analytics is to understand the user journey in the application and their interaction with it to improve the user experience.
 To gather the necessary data, Smartlook follows user actions and records what users see on the screen.
-This presents a challenge for protecting user privacy – out of decency, law requirements, and also because the data itself is rarely needed for analytical purposes.
+This presents a challenge for protecting user privacy.

 Smartlook protects user privacy when gathering the information it needs in several ways.
 Smartlook masks native visual elements that typically contain private information.
 The data is replaced by neutral color boxes during the recording process so that sensitive information never makes it out of the users' device.
 Moreover, Smartlook offers a set of methods that enable application developers to avoid recording unnecessary information.

 Sensitive elements are hidden locally on the device.
 No sensitive data is transferred over the network or stored in the dashboard.